Blendify/blender-manual/blender_docs/manual/render/cycles/optimizations/nodes.rst

-- Detect Mix RGB, Math and Vector Math nodes that become no-op (without Clamp) or evaluate to 0 as a result of addition, subtraction, multiplication, division or dot/cross product with a known constant 0 or 1 input, and replace with the apropriate input link or constant result.
+- Detect Mix RGB, Math and Vector Math nodes that become no-op (without Clamp) or evaluate to 0 as a result of addition, subtraction, multiplication, division or dot/cross product with a known constant 0 or 1 input, and replace with the appropriate input link or constant result.
 - Eliminate Mix RGB Mix (without Clamp) and Mix Shader nodes when Factor is known to be 0 or 1 by replacing with the appropriate input value or link.
 - Eliminate no-op Mix RGB (except Burn, Dodge, Lighten, or enabled Clamp),